-- (a) Maintaining the neutron flux distribution and other core parameters (such as burnup and excess reactivity) within applicable operational limits and conditions; - (b) Providing an adequate shutdown margin.
+- (a) Maintaining the neutron flux distribution and other core parameters (such as burnup and excess reactivity) within applicable OLCs; - (b) Providing an adequate shutdown margin.

 3.52.
 Aspects that should be considered in the establishment and execution of a refuelling programme include the following, as appropriate: